LedgerHQ/wallet-connect-live-app/README.md

 - Pages 📝 (All the main screens)
 - Components 💄 (UI libray with part of screens and reusable components)
 - Hooks 🎣 (All the reusable logic)
-- Store 🛒 (All the stored (persistent or not) data to manage the running of the app )
+- Storage 🛒 (All the stored (persistent or not) data to manage the running of the app )
 - Data 📈 (All the types for each chain and some payloads)

 ## Store Management